uri-library-data-services/iassist-preview/content/blog/technology-befuddles-session-c3.md

 single language site.
 This was also the first IASSIST presentation that I can recall that emphasized usability in a website - which made my colleague, Meredith the Usability Guru, very happy.
-We were also reminded that users are IMPATIENT and that we can\'t give them what they want fast enough no matter the delivery speed.
+We were also reminded that users are IMPATIENT and that we can't give them what they want fast enough no matter the delivery speed.
 The powerpoint eventually guided us to the end of the talk - good tech support Tuomas!!